 Medicaid spending drives budget shortfall, but eligibility redeterminations reduce Medicaid enrollment

 $53 million of the projected FY 2017 shortfall was attributed to Medicaid spending.
 And $36 million of the 2016 fiscal year’s $40 million shortfall was due to Medicaid spending.
 The federal government paid the full cost of expansion through the end of 2016, but the state had to begin paying 5 percent of the cost of covering the newly-eligible population starting in 2017, and 6 percent in 2018.
 In addition, the outreach and enrollment efforts in every state have resulted in people enrolling for the first time in Medicaid despite the fact that they already qualified under the pre-ACA eligibility guidelines.
 For this population, the states are on the hook for their normal funding split with the federal government.

 In an effort to rein in spending, Vermont’s Medicaid program began going through eligibility redeterminations for existing enrollees starting in October 2015.
-Roughly a third of Vermont’s population is on Medicaid, and officials believe that some are not actually eligible for the coverage.
-The eligibility verifications have been ongoing throughout 2016, and the state has determined that some young adults have been incorrectly enrolled in Dr. Dynasaur rather than expanded Medicaid (which is fully funded by the federal government through 2016 and 94 percent funded by the federal government in 2018) or individual market coverage with subsidies through the exchange.
+Roughly a third of Vermont’s population was on Medicaid, and officials believed that some were not actually eligible for the coverage.
+The eligibility verifications have been ongoing since then, and the state has determined that some young adults had been incorrectly enrolled in Dr. Dynasaur rather than expanded Medicaid (which was fully funded by the federal government through 2016 and 94 percent funded by the federal government in 2018) or individual market coverage with subsidies through the exchange.